-As mentioned, there are basic ways to be sure your contracts are in good shape, but a great next step to truly optimizing your telecom contracts is to do an invoice-to-contract analysis.
-Learning the main components of how to perform a validation in your environment will put you on track to moving forward with new technology implementation.
+As mentioned, there are basic ways to be sure your contracts are in good shape, but a great next step to optimizing your telecom contracts is to perform an invoice-to-contract analysis.
+Learning the main components of environment validation will put you on track to move forward with new technology.

 Invoice-to-contract validation establishes an optimization baseline.
 By performing a validation process, an organization will have a better understanding of how much is being paid vs. how much should be paid, which will enable the company to review opportunities to cut costs or optimize spend by making changes.

 While going through this analysis, be sure to validate the voice and data plan accuracy separately as each could potentially have information pertaining to different rates and types of plans.
 It’s also important to make sure employees are assigned to the correct plan, especially after new contracts begin or services are added or removed.
 Be aware that wireless invoice errors can be common since fluctuation in services can prompt errors in invoicing.
 Of course, wireless usage will fluctuate depending on many factors, so it is important to validate regularly.